 Northbound: From U.S. Interstate 5 North, transfer to California State Route 99 North toward Bakersfield.
 Drive north 97 mi (156 km) on California State Route 99 and transfer to California State Route 198 East toward Visalia.
-Drive east 86 mi (138 m) on California State Route 198 and turn right onto California State Route 180 East toward General Grant Grove.
+Drive east 86 mi (138 m) on California State Route 198, past the Sequoia National Park entrance station (entrance fee required), and turn right onto California State Route 180 East toward General Grant Grove.
 Drive north 1.4 mi (2.2 km) on California State Route 180.

 Southbound: From U.S. Interstate 5 South in Sacramento, transfer to U.S. Highway 50 East toward South Lake Tahoe.
 Drive east 1.7 mi (2.7 km) on U.S. Highway 50 and transfer to California State Highway 99 South.
 Near Fresno, transfer to California State Route 180 East.
-Drive east 58 mi (93 km) on California State Route 180 toward General Grant Grove.
+Drive east 58 mi (93 km) on California State Route 180, past the park entrance station (entrance fee required), toward General Grant Grove.